How to choose a polarizing filter

 A quick reminder about the polarizing filter

-Here are some things to remember
+Here are a few key things to remember

-How to choose a polarizing filter?
+How to choose a polarizing filter

 1 - The diameter

-Example of a high quality Marumi polarizing filter – More details on Amazon
+Example of a high-quality Marumi polarizing filter – More details on Amazon

-2 - The Type
+2 - The type

 I have been using Hoya HD polarizing filters for a long time – More details on Amazon